moabu/cluster-mgr/README.md

 ## Prerequisites

-- A minimum of 3 servers.
-1 server will act as a proxy for the others.
-It can be very lightweight and will only be used for proxying TCP and HTTP traffic.
+- A minimum of four (4) machines.
+One machine will be used for cluster manager, which could be localhost on the installers computer.
+This machine can be very lightweight and will only be used for proxying TCP and HTTP traffic.
+It will act as a proxy for the other three servers where Gluu will be installed.

 - Cluster Manager currently supports installation on Ubuntu 14 and 16.
 However, it can be used to configure Gluu Server clusters on Ubuntu, CentOS, RHEL, and Debian.